Mariners show some pregame fight with an altercation in the clubhouse

 As the media stood near the doors of the Mariners’ clubhouse in Safeco Field, waiting for a 3:20 p.m. media availability with manager Scott Servais, Gordon approached the group and said quietly, “Could you guys clear out of the clubhouse for just a few minutes, please?”

 It wasn’t an unreasonable request.
 Perhaps a meeting of some sort was going to take place.
-It was quickly obliged and people moved from the entry way in the clubhouse out into a small foyer area of hallways as Gordon shut the doors.
+It was quickly obliged and people moved from the entryway in the clubhouse out into a small foyer area of hallways as Gordon shut the doors.
 Of course, the windows of clubhouse manager Ryan Stiles’ office still offered a small view into the clubhouse.

 After asking the media to leave, Gordon basically remained in the same spot.
 And then just a few minutes later there was a sound of yelling, bodies moving and commotion.
 The once-closed doors to the clubhouse crashed open, showing an altercation between two players and about six players, including Cameron Maybin, Mike Zunino and Nick Vincent trying to break it up.
-Robinson Cano and other could be seen coming over to help diffuse the situation.
+Robinson Cano and others could be seen coming over to help diffuse the situation.
 The actual participants couldn’t be seen in the mass of bodies.
 And the doors were shut again.
 But Gordon could be heard screaming obscenities.

 Most Read Sports Stories